Integrated Community Agriculture and Nutrition Activity (ICAN)

 USAID/Uganda ICAN Project is working with community groups to maximize economic opportunities for vulnerable households, stabilize their access to and consumption of diverse and nutritious diets, and increase social capital by reinforcing relationships between formal governance systems and communities.
 Making Cents International is supporting the project by improving the participation of adolescent girls and young women (AGYW) agriculture and non-agriculture-based livelihoods, and by strengthening their connections to markets and financial services.

 To achieve this, Making Cents is developing a youth livelihoods program that: 1) focuses on their engagement with and inclusion into Village Savings and Loans Associations (VSLA), and 2) is complemented by an agri-preneurship curriculum, with support from private market actors to connect to them to market systems.
-Given Uganda’s high proportion of youth population, the livelihoods program is being developed for and targeted to youth, with the ability to be adapted for adults.
+Given Uganda’s high proportion of youth population, the livelihoods program is being developed with youth at the forefront to ensure its relevancy to the participants.
+To implement these interventions, Making Cents is providing capacity strengthening to Business Development Service Providers (BDSPs), who can then launch a consulting business of their own.
+This step not only reinforces a market-led approach, but also increases the quality of delivery of BDSPs as they deliver fee-worthy services.